SAP-archive/cloud-portal-tutorial-samples/Portal Integrations/Contentstack Integration/README.md

 ###### Create _Grouped Links_ entries
 - Click on `Grouped Links`
 - Click on `+ New Entry` to create a new entry
+- Enter `Title` = Resources
-- Create 4 entries with the following values
+- Under `Link Group` create 3 entries with the following values

 Title | Link 1  | Link 2
 ------------ | ------------- | -------------